 A CRM ends up as a partner to your firm, so you’ll want to ensure they fit as a worthy complement to your brand.
-Check references and the platform's reputation as well to make sure its a good match.
+Check references and the platform’s reputation as well to make sure it’s a good match.

 Almost every CRM offers a free trial, so take advantage of the trial period to grasp the features and functionality of each platform.
 Employing a CRM to help your company is no small endeavor, so your due diligence should match its level of importance.

-To help get you started in finding the right CRM, here seven of the most popular solutions today:
+To help get you started in finding the right CRM, here are seven of the most popular solutions today:

 One of the two biggest names in CRM (along with Salesforce below), cloud-based HubSpot is known for ease of scalability, simple onboarding and usability, and the capacity to evolve as your company grows.
 One of HubSpot’s best attributes is the focus the system places on customer relationships and allowing businesses to build them organically.

 Zoho is all about customer engagement.
 Tools include seamless communication on social media platforms as well as enhancing customer interaction through traditional outlets like phone, email, and live chat.
-A central database helps to keeps these conversations organized and accessible.
+A central database helps to keep these conversations organized and accessible.
 Reporting is also a strength to help pinpoint both sales performance and in measuring the client journey.

 Pipedrive proves a flexible CRM for all business types with keen attention to enhancing the overall sales process.
-Identifying both the good bad of your sales generating pipeline, Pipedrive helps to serve up actionable data to keep your lead generation and sales on track.
+Identifying both the good and bad of your sales generating pipeline, Pipedrive helps to serve up actionable data to keep your lead generation and sales on track.
 It is also a great tool for those that subscribe to the robust sales funnel method.